Weiss variation for general boundaries: Weiss variation of the gravitational action

-One may interpret the non-dynamical part of the boundary term $B$, in particular $B_2$ (see \ref{WAC-BI2}), to be a subtraction term for the gravitational action.
+where $\bar{R}$ has been defined in \ref{WAC-RicciScalarHarada}.
+One may interpret the non-dynamical part of the boundary term $B$, in particular $B_2$ (see \ref{WAC-BI2} for an explicit expression), to be a subtraction term for the gravitational action.
 Since the connection $\bar{\Gamma}^{\mu}_{\alpha \beta}$ is general, $B_2$ can be constructed with respect to a rather general class of reference geometries (which need not even correspond to Riemannian geometries), and does not require that the boundary surface be isometrically embeddable in some reference spacetime (as opposed to the case of the GHY subtraction term).
-For instance, in the case of an asymptotically flat spacetime, one can simply use for $\bar{\Gamma}{^\gamma}{_{\mu \nu}}$ the Christoffel symbols for flat spacetime in an appropriate set of coordinates.
-More generally, one requires that the reference spacetime has the same asymptotic structure (and corresponding coordinate system) as the spacetime of interest\footnote{It is worth noting that a similar approach was originally proposed in \cite{IsenbergNester1980} (in that case the subtraction term was constructed from a flat connection) and employed in a simplified proof of the positive energy theorem \cite{Nester1982}.}.
+For instance, in the case of an asymptotically flat spacetime, one can simply use for $\bar{\Gamma}{^\gamma}{_{\mu \nu}}$ the Christoffel symbols for flat spacetime in an appropriate set of coordinates for the boundary surfaces at infinity.
+More generally, one requires that the reference spacetime has the same asymptotic and topological structure as the spacetime domain of interest.\footnote{It is worth noting that a similar approach was originally proposed in \cite{IsenbergNester1980} (in that case the subtraction term was constructed from a flat connection) and employed in a simplified proof of the positive energy theorem \cite{Nester1982}.}

 To better understand this point, first note that when evaluating on the same connection $B_1$ and $B_2$ differ by a sign.
 Now consider a manifold $M = w_1 \cup w_2$ which is compact and without boundary, such that the regions $w_1$ and $w_2$ share a common boundary $\partial w$.
 Since $M$ is without boundary, one has (using \ref{WAC-GravAction}):